PXshadow/ongyx.github.io/_posts/2020-1-18-secret-elementary-school-student.md

 Drawing lines back into my heart\
 Barely understanding words, repeating over and over like a broken record

-Yep, I'm a secret elementary school student\
-Yep, I'm a secret elementary school student
+Yep, I'm a secret elementary school student (x2)